adi-253/Multimodal-Complaint-System/README.md

 Installation
 ------------
-1. Extract the EasyComplaints.zip folder to a location of your choice.
+1. Clone the repo to the desired location.
 2. Open a terminal or command prompt and navigate to the extracted folder.
 3. Install the required Python packages by running the following command: